-I acknowledge that I have received and read the policy, HR/LR Policy #1329, Sexual Harassment Prohibited, including the policy's complaint procedure.
+I acknowledge that I have received and read the policy, HR/LR Policy #1329 Sexual Harassment Prohibited, including the policy's complaint procedure.

-understand that sexual harassment and retaliation are strictly prohibited.
-I understand that if I engage in conduct in violation of the policy toward any State employee, or any "third party" as defined by the policy, I will be subject to disciplinary action, up to and including discharge.
+I understand that sexual harassment and retaliation are strictly prohibited.
+I understand that if I engage in conduct in violation of the policy toward any state agency employee, or any "third party" as defined by the policy, I will be subject to disciplinary action, up to and including discharge.

-I understand that if I believe that I have been subjected to sexually harassing or retaliatory conduct as defined by the policy by any State employee, or by any "third party" as defined by the policy, I am encouraged to report that behavior.
+I understand that if I believe that I have been subjected to sexually harassing or retaliatory conduct as defined by the policy by any state agency employee, or by any "third party" as defined by the policy, I am encouraged to report that behavior.
 I understand that I can make a report to any of my agency's managers or supervisors, the agency's affirmative action officer, the agency's human resources office, or agency management, up to and including the agency head.
-I understand that if my report concerns an agency head, I may contact Minnesota Management and Budget.
+I understand that if my report concerns an agency head, I may contact Minnesota Manag gement and Budget.
+Signed: Date: Employee Name:

-Signed: Da ite: